NodeContainer Class

 - The Picture can be used to place nodes on pixel positions rather than container layouts.
 A typical use case is to make the picture show a map and load nodes on top of it at different locations.
 The UI/form file showing the nodes must be created using Picture or Picture Sequence as the form template.
 They both include properties for controlling the position and can be used as containers when needing to show more than just a picture.

-- Other containers, like Group Box, Frame, and plain Widget can be added, but must contain a vertical or horizontal layout as explained in the childContainerName property details.
+- Other containers, like Group Box, Frame, and plain Widget can be added.

 The loaded ui file can be based on any widget, but a RoutingContainer is often used to enable a temporary target routing while editing its relative routings.
 Target routing set on a top-level RoutingContainer will get replaced when loaded by the Node Container.

-There is also a property, forceNodes, for hardcoding the nodes to load as ui tiles.
-This is useful when wanting a fixed subset of nodes from the cdpTargetRouting, or for testing the design within the CDP Studio Design mode.
+There is also a property, forcedNodes, which allows hardcoding a fixed set of nodes to be loaded as UI tiles.
+This is useful when working with a subset of nodes from the cdpTargetRouting, or when testing the layout within CDP Studio Design mode.

 The cdpTargetRouting can also be executed as a slot in runtime to load nodes from a different target.